 Want to store data in Hive tables, just wondering which file format to use, ORC or Parquet?

 Well this is a question which many have tried to answer in various ways.

-As a first step towards finding this out, let us try to understand how is the Optimized Row Columnar (ORC) file format different compared to our usual flat file.
+Let us understand how is the Optimized Row Columnar (ORC) file format different in comparison to our usual flat file.